 Are Beauce Shepherds good with cats?

 It’s hard to tell.
-If he has been raised with cats, then he should treat them just fine, if not, it’s anyone’s guess but we would generally recommend that you avoid this situation if possible.
+If he has been raised with cats, he should treat them just fine; if not, it’s anyone’s guess, but we recommend that you avoid this situation if possible.
+At its “core,” it’s important to remember that the Beauceron is an active dog.
+One that will only indeed be happy if you take him out for exercise regularly.
+Otherwise, he gets bored and becomes aggressive because of that.

 Exercise and play are an essential part of this training.

-Also, there are many toys that could help with his mental stimulation.
-The Beauce responds well to herding, obedience, agility, search and rescue, tracking, rally and other training activities.
+Also, many toys could help with his mental stimulation.
+The Beauce responds well to herding, obedience, agility, search and rescue, tracking, rally, and other training activities.
+As long as he is active and not bored, he will get along just fine with you and others.

-The Beauceron is a strong and healthy dog for the most part, but even he is known to suffer from certain health issues.
+The Beauceron is a strong and healthy dog for the most part, but even he is known to suffer from specific health issues.
 Most of the health problems related to this dog are hereditary by nature.
+He is susceptible to the following health conditions…

-What’s the life expectancy of a Beauceron?
+The life expectancy of a Beauceron

-Because the Beauceron does have a elevated risk of suffering from some pretty serious medical conditions (just like many other purebreds do) we would suggest that you also take a moment and see exactly what it might cost to purchase a pet insurance policy so that if your Beauceron does become sick or injured in the future, you won’t be on the “hook” for the full cost of his or her medical care.
+The Beauce can live for anything from 10 to 12 years.
+He can live longer provided he gets all the support from a loving human family and proper medical attention.
+Lastly, because the Beauceron does have an elevated risk of suffering from some pretty severe medical conditions (just like many other purebreds do), we would suggest that you also take a moment and see exactly what it might cost to purchase a pet insurance policy so that if your Beauceron does become sick or injured in the future, you won’t be on the “hook” for the total cost of their medical care.

 I own a because I needed a new service dog, and once I got my service dog I decided to get her into everything else that they’re capable of doing.
 So we herd weekly, we’ve been dock diving, we hike a lot, we do tricks.
 She’s an advanced trick dog.
 We travel all over.
 I can literally do anything with this dog.